Nuthatch Cottage is a romantic little cottage - to comfortably sleeps two guests in one bedroom with a double bed. All on the ground floor.

 Cottage acommodation all on the ground floor.

-Come through the main front door shared with the owners into a small orangery and the front door to the cottage is there.
+Come through the main front door into a small orangery and the front door to the cottage is there.

 The open plan kitchen/sitting room as a well fitted kitchen with an electric cooker, microwave and grill; a fridge and a washing machine.
 There is a dining table and chairs.
 Two very comfortable arm chairs, an electric coal effect fire, a wooden settle and a flat screen TV with the full SKY package.